lazaroah02/PrintAi_technical_interview/Readme.md

 - n8n interface accessible from : `http://localhost:5678`
 - API Accessible from: `http://localhost:5000`

+**BIG NOTE: IF THE LOCATION IS CUBA, THE MODEL DOESN'T WORK.
+USE VPN**

 3. Access the chatbot interface in your browser at http://localhost:3000.

 ## Tests